Location: Rome, Italy

 The topic: ‘Q: it’s what we do’

-The 2019 ECTE General Assembly will focus on quality in theological education in the European Higher Education Area (EHEA).
+The 2019 ECTE General Assembly will focus on quality in theological education in the European Higher Education Area (EHEA)and in the global ICETE network.
 This is a great opportunity to dialogue around issues of quality assurance and accreditation with experts and peers.
-Particular attention will be given to the standards outlined in the European Standards and Guidelines (ESG) and to the implications for the ECTE of being being reviewed by the ENQA for inclusion in the European Quality Assurance Register Quality (EQAR).
+Particular attention will be given to the standards outlined in the European Standards and Guidelines (ESG) and to the newly released Standards and Guidelines for Global Evangelical Theological Education (ICETE, SG-GETE).

 Given the student-centred education focus groups, we strongly encourage each school to bring along a student representative.
 Given the specific training and the number of topics that will be dealt with, each school is advised to bring along your QA officer or person responsible for accreditation oversight.
 Given the location in the heart of Rome, why not also treat your spouse to a weekend in the Eternal City?
 Spouses are welcome to all meetings but are also free to roam Rome.